Zhou-Kevin-Yu/UNSW-Treats/assumptions.md

 Both public channels and private channels are returned in the channels array

 that authRegisterV1 and authRegister return an object in the form {authUserId : 0}

-currently, the first user in the system is an owner user.